evanhaozhao/evanhaozhao.github.io/_posts/2022-05-10-MPT_Part2_several_securities.md

 <p style="text-align:right;"><span class="qed-square"></span></p>

-**Description** of `plot_corr_matrix(n_sample, dataframe, plotHeat=True)`:
+**Description** of `plot_corr_matrix(n_sample, dataframe, plot_heat=True)`:

 Randomly select a number of sample from a time-series financial return data with every column for every stock, print the number of stocks, equal-weighted portfolio expected return, equal-weighted portfolio standard deviation, and the percentage decrease in the portfolio variance, and plot `seaborn.heatmap` for the portfolio's correlation matrix.
-When keyword argument `plotHeat=False`, will only return a dictionary containing the portfolio return, variance, and standard deviation.
+When keyword argument `plot_heat=False`, will only return a dictionary containing the portfolio return, variance, and standard deviation.

 **Arguments**: